Weekend Update: Jimmy Fallon and Tina Fey (2000–2004)

-Recurring features of the Fallon/Fey era included the "Update Door", a door on the left of the set where celebrities, as impersonated by SNL cast members (and at one time the Land Shark) would walk through to do a commentary—a segment called "Terrible ReEnactments", in which Chris Kattan would do an intentionally bad re-enactment of a news story that had occurred during the week (usually the story involved a celebrity being injured); and regular appearances from Jeff Richards's Drunk Girl character.
+Recurring features of the Fallon/Fey era included the "Update Door," a door on the left of the set where celebrities, as impersonated by SNL cast members (and at one time the Land Shark) would walk through to do a commentary—a segment called "Terrible ReEnactments", in which Chris Kattan would do an intentionally bad re-enactment of a news story that had occurred during the week (usually the story involved a celebrity being injured); and regular appearances from Jeff Richards's Drunk Girl character.

-Chris Parnell announced the intro for the first few seasons.
+Chris Parnell announced the intro for the first season.
 He was then followed by future Update co-anchor Amy Poehler.

 Tina Fey and Amy Poehler (2004–2006)

 Fallon left to pursue a film career in 2004, and was replaced by fellow cast member Amy Poehler as co-anchor, giving the sketch its first two-woman anchor team.
-Fallon would become the announcer for the Weekend Update intro for the next few seasons.
+Fallon became the announcer for the Weekend Update intro for the next few seasons.

 The 2005–2006 season began with Poehler returning to her seat behind the desk.

 The segment is featured in the 2006 film Man of the Year in which Robin Williams appears on Weekend Update alongside Poehler and Fey.